-Pulling into Deals Gap, I gathered some intel.
-For instance, I knew to expect three more photographers and zero police on the route; the knowledge of no police officers on the road may or may not have altered my driving behavior.
+After pulling into Deals Gap, I gathered some intel.
+For instance, I was told to expect three more photographers and zero police on the route; the knowledge of no police officers on the road may or may not have altered my driving behavior.
 So I hopped in the Versa and safely blasted my way across the border of US-129 into Tennessee and the start of the Tail of the Dragon.
-The entirety of the Tail of the Dragon is in Tennessee, although Deals Gap, NC somehow takes credit!
+The entirety of the Tail of the Dragon is in Tennessee, although Deals Gap, in North Carolina, somehow takes credit.

 Before attempting the Tail of the Dragon, it's important to note a few critical facts: